taehwan-jung/graduation-project/README.md

 ## Project Overview

-This repository contains two capstone projects completed during the Master of Data Science program at Deakin University.
+These two capstone projects completed during the Master of Data Science program at Deakin University.
 Each project focuses on analyzing and predicting transportation demand patterns using real-world urban data.

 ---